Disadvantages of Visual Aids in Teaching and How to Fix Them

-While firmly believing in the power of visual aids in education, we are aware of the concerns educators might have in using visual aids in the classroom, especially educational animations, which are not ideal for all learning situations.
-We aim to explain these concerns by dissecting some potential problems of using visual aids in teaching and how to fix them.
-Followed after would be a list of subjects that visuals are particularly helpful in learning.
+While firmly believing in the power of visual aids in teaching, we are aware of the concerns educators might have in using visual aids in the classroom, especially educational animations, which are not ideal for all learning situations.
+We aim to explain these concerns by dissecting some disadvantages of visual aids and how to fix them.

-Teachers now use 3 types of visual aids in education the most.
-They are: Educational poster, educational infographic and educational animation.
-Stand above all, using animated educational video is an up-rising trend.
-It can make visual aid not only simpler and less cluttered, but also more vivid, engaging and more intuitively comprehended.
+Teachers commonly use three types of visual aids in education: educational posters, infographics, and animations.
+Among these, animated educational videos are an increasingly popular choice.
+This trend makes visual aids not only simpler and less cluttered but also more vivid, engaging, and intuitively comprehensible.

-It is perhaps the most common concerns about using visual aids in education.
+It is perhaps one of the most common disadvantages of using visual aids in teaching.
 Questions could be: what if students don’t learn anything and all they get is a few minutes watching videos?
-Or can visual delivery meaningful knowledge to a wide range of students?
+Or can visuals deliver meaningful knowledge to a wide range of students?

-So how exactly can animations distract learner from learning?
+So how exactly can animations distract learners from learning?
 And most importantly, how to fix them?

 Pacing